|

-The Department of Marine & Fisheries was created in 1867 in response to the increased fishing activities off the Canadian shores by foreign powers (primarily the US).
+The Department of Marine & Fisheries was created in 1867 in response to the increased fishing activities off the Canadian shores by foreign powers (primarily the United States of America).

-It started on the East Coast (United Province of Canada, Nova Scotia & New Brunswick).
-The year of 1871 saw the Department starting work in British Columbia.
+Started on the East Coast (United Province of Canada, Nova Scotia & New Brunswick)

 The Heraldic Crest